vladrochian/olympiad-test-generator/README.md

   random generation of various values and objects, the [Utils](utils.h) class is provided and instantiated as a member in the generator;
 - implement the `solve` method for creating ok files for existing input files.
-Here you should basically put your official solution.
-The reading and writing is done through the streams passed as arguments.
+Here you should basically put your official solution (an example of how one can be easily adapted can be found [here](example_generator_with_official_solution.h)).
+The reading and writing is done through the streams passed as arguments (if you prefer the `cstdio` way, you may as well use bash scripts instead of this tool).
 Don't worry about opening and closing the files, as the generator does this automatically based on the naming convention.
-This method can be omitted if the problem has multiple solutions and verification is done by a program, or if the solution is not available yet - in this case, set `generateOkFiles` to `false` in the constructor;
+The `solve` method can be omitted if the problem has multiple solutions and verification is done by a program, or if the solution is not available yet - in this case, set `generateOkFiles` to `false` in the constructor;
 - if the naming convention for the test files is different from the default (0-name.in, 0-name.ok), you can override the `getInputFileName` and `getOkFileName` methods;
 - call the inherited `generate` function.
 Pass as argument a `vector` containing the configuration for each test